On $k$-jet field approximations to geodesic deviation equations: Proofs

-for a positive integer $p$.
-In a similar way as for the case $k=1$, one can prove that the condition \eqref{conditionofsmallerrorforhigherorderk} is not covariant under the action of the set of transformations $\Gamma^\infty(\mathbb{R}^n)$.
-Therefore, non-trivial approximations schemes such that $\xi^\mu\xi^\nu$ are negligible only can work for $k=1$ or when one of the following possibilities hold: \begin{enumerate} \item If $\epsilon=1$, which is a contradiction with the fact $\epsilon$ is small,
+In a similar way as for the case $k=1$, one can prove that the condition \eqref{conditionofsmallerrorforhigherorderk} is not covariant under the action of the set of transformations $\Gamma(\mathbb{R}^n)$.
+Therefore, non-trivial approximations schemes such that $\xi^\mu\xi^\nu$ are negligible only can work for $k=1$ or when one of the possibilities {\it (i)} or {\it (ii)} above hold. \end{proof}